CBG vs. CBD vs. CBN Explained

 CBN is typically paired with other potent compounds to provide a broader spectrum of therapeutic effects.
 Popular cannabinoid blends include CBN and CBD, CBN and CBG, and for those that like a psychoactive kick to their cannabinoids, CBN and Delta 8.

-While taking this measure may seem dramatic or even unnecessary, CBN products are not tested or regulated by the FDA.
+While taking this measure may seem dramatic or unnecessary, CBN products are not tested or regulated by the FDA.
 This fact makes verifiable safety and quality assurance testing absolutely necessary for the confident enjoyment of CBN products.

 Shop VIIA CBN Products Today!

-Last but certainly not least, the newest cannabinoid on the block, CBG.
+CBG stands for Cannabigerol.
 Although CBG is still in the process of building the widespread fame enjoyed by CBD, CBN, and THC, it is rapidly gaining popularity amongst cannabinoid connoisseurs.
 This popularity can be linked to its reported ability to enhance the positive effects of popular cannabis compounds while smoothing out or eliminating unpleasant side effects.

-CBD is a fascinating minor cannabinoid found in hemp with a vast amount of potential benefits on the body and mind.
 CBG has been referred to as the mother of all cannabinoids.
 This is because all cannabinoids start off as Cannabigerol (CBG) and then convert to other cannabinoids as the cannabis plant matures.
 The discovery of CBG encouraged many to look into the potential benefits of CBG.

 Other potential benefits of including CBG in your cannabinoid routine include: